-For Lithium battery projects we operate top of the line Glove Box chamber filled with Argon atmosphere (MBraun, Inc).
-It ensures moisture level of < 0.1 ppm – some of the lowest level of contaminants for the industry we serve.
+For Lithium battery projects we operate top of the line Glove Box chambers filled with Argon atmosphere (MBraun, Inc).
+The glove box technologies ensure moisture level of < 0.1 ppm – some of the lowest level of contaminants for the industry we serve.
 At AETC we have multi-channel potentiostats / galvanostats.
-They are connected with the 1.25 cu.ft.
+They operate at current loads from 10 uA to 40 A and are connected with the 1.25 cu. ft.
 Tenney Test Chamber, which allows to cycle batteries within the temperature range from -73°C to 200°C.

 Cell and battery manufacture is done using high tech tooling, majority of which is designed and manufactured by AETC.
-We are able to assemble from scratch coin cells of CR2016, CR2450, CR2032, CR2325 sizes; Also, we can assemble certain chemistries in D, AA and AAA cylindrical cell configurations.
-For individual electrode studies we possess unique flooded design cells.
+We are able to assemble from scratch coin cells of CR2016, CR2450, CR2032, CR2325 sizes; cylindrical cells in D and 32650 sizes; prismatic cells of proprietary design, and pouch cells and batteries.
+Also, we can assemble certain chemistries in D, AA and AAA cylindrical cell configurations.
+For individual electrode studies we possess unique flooded design cells, capable of applying very large current densities on the order of 20+ mA/cm2.

 Noteworthy is AETC’s welding equipment, which includes spot, pulse arc, and ultrasonic welders.

 AETC’s powdered materials characterization equipment is abundant.
-On daily basis we use Scott volumeter, tap density (Autotap), scratch and tape adhesion testers, BET surface area (Monosorb, Quantachrome Instruments, Inc.), laser particle size analyzer (Microtrac S3500), Tyler Rotap sieve shakers, moisture, volatile, loss on ignition, four-point resistivity, and other industry standard tests.
+On daily basis we use Scott volumeter, tap density (Autotap), scratch and tape adhesion testers, BET surface area (Monosorb and NOVA, Quantachrome Instruments, Inc.), laser particle size analyzer (Microtrac S3500 and Horiba LA-910), Tyler Rotap sieve shakers (12” and 8” models), moisture, volatile, loss on ignition, four-point resistivity, and other industry standard tests.

-The wet lab of AETC has 10 types of high share and propeller-type mixers, a Brookfield viscometer, weight per gallon tester, draw-down and calendaring machines, etc. We have a reasonably good ultrasound probe, which breaks down aggregates dispersed in carrier liquid down to some 500 nm.
+The wet lab of AETC has 10 types of high shear and propeller-type mixers, a Brookfield viscometer, weight per gallon tester, draw-down and calendaring machines, etc. We have a reasonably good ultrasound probe, which breaks down aggregates dispersed in carrier liquid down to some 500 nm.

 Mechanical properties of our materials are determined using tensile strength, puncture and laceration methods.
 Compacts and shapes are being manufactured in three of our hydraulic presses (Carver, Inc).
 We have a great variety of molds and dies to support our compaction work.